-As it can be seen from Table 3.9.1, it defined that depending on how much watery the year the intra-annual distribution of the runoff of the Chatkal River for high-water periods (IV-IX months) ranges 76-83%, in low-water periods (X-III months) varies within the range of 17-25%.
-Which means regardless of water management year group, for the high water period about 80% of the runoff formed and rest 20% of runoff is formed in the second phase respectively.
+Table 3.4 depicts that depending on how much rainfall in a year the intra-annual distribution of the runoff of the Chatkal River for high-water periods (IV-IX months) ranges 76-83%, in low-water periods (X-III months) varies within the range of 17-25%.
+This means regardless of water management year group, for the high water period about 80% of the runoff formed and rest 20% of runoff is formed in the second phase respectively (see Fig. 3.8).